Frequently Asked Questions

 : Stores sensitive credentials (API keys_ etc.).
 Never commit this file to Git..gitignore

-: Specifies intentionally untracked files that Git should ignore (like.env
+: Specifies files Git should ignore (like.env

 andnode_modules